 Consider taking a daily aspirin

-A low dose of aspirin can help those with diabetes or have cardiovascular issues especially for smokers.
-An aspirin can help reduce the chances of having a heart attack or stroke.
-Talk to your doctor about whether you should take a aspirin as part of your daily regimen.
+A low dose of aspirin can help those with diabetes or cardiovascular issues, especially smokers.
+Aspirin can help reduce the chances of having a heart attack or stroke.
+Talk to your doctor about whether you should take aspirin as part of your daily regimen.